bwrrp/slimdom.js/README.md

 This library does not implement HTML parsing, which means no `insertAdjacentHTML` on `Element`, nor `createContextualFragment` on `Range`.
 The `innerHTML` and `outerHTML` properties are read-only.
 If you need to parse HTML, see [this example][parse5-example] which shows how to connect the [parse5][parse5] HTML parser with the help of the [dom-treeadapter][dom-treeadapter] library.

+To guard against [entity expansion attacks][billion-laughs], the parser by default limits how much entity expansion is allowed to increase the document size.
+To avoid blocking legitimate uses of entity expansion, this limit is only enforced after a certain output size threshold is reached.
+You can adjust these values by setting the `entityExpansionMaxAmplification` and `entityExpansionThreshold` options when calling `parseXmlDocument`.
+Please [open an issue][new-issue] if you ever need to increase these values for a non-attack input.

 ### CSS Selectors and XPath

 This library does not implement CSS selectors, which means no `querySelector` / `querySelectorAll` on `ParentNode` and no `closest` / `matches` / `webkitMatchesSelector` on `Element`.
 This library also does not implement XPath, which means no `XPathResult` / `XPathExpression` / `XPathEvaluator` interfaces and no `createExpression` / `createNSResolver` / `evaluate` on `Document`.